Hyperbole definition literary term

 What Is a Hyperbole?

 Hyperbole, or over-exaggeration, is rife in common, everyday informal speech, from saying things like your book bag weighs a ton, that you were so mad you could have killed someone, or that you could have eaten an entire vat of that delicious dessert.
-Hyperbole is common in love poetry, in which it is used to convey the lover’s .
+Puns involve words with similar or identical sounds but with different meanings.

 What is Hyperbole?

+Hyperbole is the use of obvious and deliberate exaggeration.
 The effectiveness of irony as a literary device depends on the reader’s expectations and understanding of the disparity between .
 For example, see James Tate’s lines “She scorched you with her radiance” or “He was more wronged than Job.a way of speaking or writing that makes someone or something sound much bigger, better, smaller, worse, more unusual, etc. Many common figures of speech are metaphors.
-These statements are used to .hyperbole, a figure of speech that is an intentional exaggeration for emphasis or comic effect./ˌhaɪpɚ ˈbɑːlɪk/ adjective.

 Hyperbole: Definition, Examples, and Literary Importance

 No other context is given to explain how big the house is.
 Basically, anecdotes are stories.
-The reader knows that Mary lives in a big house, but that is all., than they are: Although he’s not given to .
 Irony is a literary device in which contradictory statements or situations reveal a reality that is different from what appears to be true.
 This usually involves some kind of deception or miscommunication.
+You’ll find hyperbole all over the place: In speeches: A politician will state that they are campaigning in the “greatest city on earth.
 Flashback can occur as a sudden thought sequence, a hazy dream, or a .L'hyperbole est une figure de l'exagération qui repose sur le grossissement exagéré d'une caractéristique, d'une idée ou d'un sentiment dans un .

 Hyperbole in Writing: Definition and Examples